- Term Dates

 The IEU in conjunction with the AEU organises a number of PD opportunities for new teachers including:

 - Early Careers Teachers Conference, whose program includes practical workshops for new teachers, covering subjects including different learning needs, classroom management and engagement strategies;

 - PD in the Pub, is a free event for student teachers who are IEU and AEU members.
 The focus of this event is on effective classroom and behaviour management; it is run during after-school hours and it is a great opportunity to get to know other early career teachers.

 Teacher Learning Network

 The Teacher Learning Network is the not-for-profit professional development provider supported by the Australian Education Union and the Independent Education Union to provide professional learning for education workers.

 The TLN offers a range of workshops in a variety of areas, including: iPads in the classroom, WebApps for Mobile Devices, Introduction to Restorative Practice, Leadership Skills for New Leaders, Primary Literary Basics, Community Engagement, and many more.
-Visit their website (www.tln.org.au) for more details.
+Visit their website for more details tln.org.au

 If your school is a TLN member, you can get free access to their courses and resources.
-Find out whether your school is a member: www.tln.org.au/memberschools
+Check out the courses that TLN offer: tln.org.au/courses

 School/System offered PD opportunities